learn-co-students/phrg-sinatra-dynamic-routes-codealong-pca-000/README.md

 + A dynamic route starting with `/multiply` that accepts two params (num1 and num2) and returns the product of the two numbers.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sinatra-dynamic-routes-codealong/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sinatra-dynamic-routes-codealong/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Dynamic Routes in Sinatra</p>